Downtown Precise Plan

 Background

-The Precise Plan process will occur in close collaboration with Reclaiming Our Downtown (ROD), the Old Quad Residents Association (OQRA), Santa Clara University (SCU) and all interested community members.
-The foundation for the Downtown Precise Plan has been laid through the completion of a series of community planning workshops between October 2015 and November 2017, where community input on a vision for the Downtown’s future was gathered.
+The Precise Plan process occurred in close collaboration with Reclaiming Our Downtown (ROD), the Old Quad Residents Association (OQRA), Santa Clara University (SCU) and all interested community members.
+The foundation for the Downtown Precise Plan was laid through the completion of a series of community planning workshops between October 2015 and November 2017, where community input on a vision for the Downtown’s future was gathered.

 The Downtown will serve as an important gathering place within the local community as well as a symbolic center for all of Santa Clara, continuing the City’s focus on “Placemaking” as a key strategy to support quality of life for all Santa Clarans.